jazzband/django-hosts/docs/testing.rst

 The solution
 ------------

-Luckily django-hosts provides some testing tool to help you write tests with less boilerplate, mainly using custom test cases ``SimpleTestCase``, ``TestCase``, ``TransactionTestCase``, all coming from ``django_hosts.test``, and subclasses of their counterpart from Django.
+Django-hosts provides some testing tools to help you write tests with less boilerplate, mainly using custom test cases ``SimpleTestCase``, ``TestCase``, ``TransactionTestCase``, all coming from ``django_hosts.test``, and subclasses of their counterpart from Django.